 Pickwick Dam and State Park : Pickwick was a riverboat stop dating from the 1840's.
 In the 1930's the Tennessee Valley Authority chose the site as one of the dams on the Tennessee River.
 The dam and state park has many outdoor activities throughout the year.

 Bonnie Blue Farm located out of Waynesboro, TN is the only goat cheese dairy farm in Tennessee.
 It is the gourmet cheese provider for 5-star restaurants throughout the state of Tennessee.
-Bonnie Blue Farms is a working goat farm and produces award winning Famsead Goat Cheese from Mubian and Saanen dairy goats.
+Bonnie Blue Farms is a working goat farm and produces award winning Famstead Goat Cheese from Nubian and Saanen dairy goats.
 Tours are available with a two-day notice.
 Contact the farm at 931-722-4628 or at bonniebluefarm.com.

 Tennessee River Museum Located in Savannah, TN - the museum tells the story of the lower Tennessee River Valley through seven permanent exhibits and other activities for children and adults alike.